Pillarisation: Pillarisation in the Netherlands

-The growth of pillarisation in the Netherlands was supported by two parallel developments: the emancipation of the working and lower-middle classes and the efforts of elites to maintain influence.
-The working-class emancipation led to the creation of socialist parties, trade unions, newspapers, cooperatives, and leisure organizations that provided comprehensive social support to their members, similar to patterns observed elsewhere in Europe.
-The rise of the Protestant pillar reflected the mobilization of the conservative, often strongly religious lower-middle class.
-While the Dutch bourgeoisie tended to espouse liberal or moderate Protestant beliefs, large segments of the lower-middle class followed Kuyper’s neo-Calvinism, which was both more traditional and more accessible to ordinary people than the established Protestant churches.
+The growth of pillarisation in the Netherlands was supported by two parallel developments: the emancipation of the working and lower middle classes and the efforts of elites to maintain influence.
+The working-class emancipation led to the creation of socialist parties, trade unions, newspapers, cooperatives, and leisure organisations that provided comprehensive social support to their members, similar to patterns observed elsewhere in Europe.
+The rise of the Protestant pillar reflected the mobilisation of the conservative, often strongly religious lower middle class.
+While the Dutch bourgeoisie tended to espouse liberal or moderate Protestant beliefs, large segments of the lower middle class followed Kuyper's neo-Calvinism, which was both more traditional and more accessible to ordinary people than the established Protestant churches.

-Kuyper’s doctrine of sphere sovereignty rejected both ecclesiasticism (the idea of church dominance over all social spheres) and statist secularism (the idea of state dominance over all spheres), arguing instead for distinct, autonomous domains within society.
+Kuyper's doctrine of sphere sovereignty rejected both ecclesiasticism (the idea of church dominance over all social spheres) and statist secularism (the idea of state dominance over all spheres), arguing instead for distinct, autonomous domains within society.
 In 1879, Kuyper founded the Anti-Revolutionary Party (ARP) as the political expression of his religious movement and as the institutional foundation of the Protestant pillar.

-Meanwhile, elites sought to retain control over emerging social movements: for example, Catholic clergy established confessional trade unions to prevent Catholic workers from joining socialist organizations.
+Meanwhile, elites sought to retain control over emerging social movements: for example, Catholic clergy established confessional trade unions to prevent Catholic workers from joining socialist organisations.
 The creation of Christian political parties also reflected an effort to counterbalance the expanding influence of left-wing mass movements.